iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.bc.gov.health.hlbc.COVID19___1.17.0/report.md

 > This app is very nicely done<br> :date: __2020-04-07 17:37:19__

 > Thank you for this app.
 Please include a graph of active cases in BC, if possible.
 Thanks.<br> :date: __2020-04-05 16:21:41__

-> I'm a hypochondriac, or so my therapist tells me.
-This app is great for me, I just had some bad gas last night and thought it might be covid-19, i researched and saw that some people get diarrhea which really worried me cause i didnt buy a ton of toilet paper.
-So i sat in my study until 3 am worried I was going to suffer from extreme pooping I was just glade I had my study washroom sanitized in the morning.
-I found this app dug right into it, went thru the self assessment and I'm ok.
-Thanks.<br> :date: __2020-04-05 01:06:59__